brunswick street

 Brunswick Street runs from Hendford as far as the junction of Penn Hill after which the road was named Belmont and then became Park Street, although today it is Park Street from Penn Hill as far as Central Acre.
 Brunswick Street was built by Peter Daniell in 1824-5.

 An indenture dated 4 March 1825 in my collection notes "... a New Road of the said Peter Daniell ...", inferring its construction and completion in 1824-25.
 Also in 1825 "the new road belonging to Peter Daniell" was referred to in Thomas Binford's marriage settlement.
 This was a new road which, combined with Park Street running from the east, replaced the circuitous and somewhat steep route of Addlewell Lane and Chant's Path.
-Brunswick Street is shown, named, on Edward Bullock Watts' map of 1831 (below).
+Brunswick Street is shown, named, on Edward Bullock Watts' map of 1831 (below) and is also shown and named on Madeley's map of Yeovil of the same year.

 Originally, however, the new road appears to have been known as New France and Pigot's Directory of 1830 listed Henry Hann as a painter, etc. of New France.
-It seems that after a few years the 'New' epithet had worn off and the road became known as France Street, but was Brunswick Street by the time of Watts' 1831 map.
+It seems that after a few years the 'New' epithet had worn off and the road became known as France Street, but was Brunswick Street by the time of Watts' and Madeley's 1831 maps referred to above.

 The Minutes of the Town Commissioners of 7 April 1835 state "Ordered that the new Street called Brunswick Street be forthwith completed and made good with hard materials by the Owners of the several Houses Buildings Grounds Lands and Hereditaments within and abutting upon such Street, by making a footpath on the north side of the said Street from one end thereof to the other of the average width of three feet six inches throughout, and by stoning the intermediate space of carriageway between such footpath and the opposite side of the said Street with good dew stone properly broken and laid on six inches in thickness at the least and by making and completing a good and sufficient drain throughout to the said Street communicating with the Common Sewer in the said Street for carrying off the water from the sides of the said Street and from the Houses Buildings and Yards situated in or abutting upon the same."
 The list of owners of properties in Bond Street listed in the minutes are tabulated below.